jsfenfen/990-xml-reader/README.md

 From the command line, xml files can be output as machine readable json, or human readable text, optionally with documentation.
 From within a python program, the results are returned as native data structures.

-The tax returns are complex--the easiest way to understand them is to consult the metadata csv files [link], and cross reference these to the forms in sample\_schedules (which contains recent pdf versions of the schedules).
+The tax returns are complex--the easiest way to understand them is to consult the [metadata csv files](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/metadata), and cross reference these to the forms in [sample\_schedules](https://github.com/jsfenfen/990-xml-reader/tree/master/irs_reader/sample_schedules) (which contains recent pdf versions of the schedules).
 The data returned for each schedule read contains schedule parts (see the schedule\_parts.csv for all possible parts) and repeating groups (see groups.csv) that occur within that schedule.
 Both repeating groups and schedule\_parts contain variables, which are documented in the variables.csv table.